 6. What next?

-This pilot project was made possible thanks to the endorsement from the highest CAR authorities and support from the UK Government.
-Should the EU systematise such components in future CSDP missions?
-What would be needed?
+The pilot project is a success.
+It was designed and managed by Beyond peace, thanks to the endorsement from the highest CAR authorities and support from the UK Government.
+What would be needed to systematise this component in EU CSDP missions?
 We will be holding a series of meetings early in the new year in order to share ideas and findings to this effect.
 Contact us if you would like to participate – or to host such a meeting.